jmbejara/comp-econ-sp19/lectures/4-04_Numpy/README.md

 **Quick Git Setup**

+* Be sure to "watch" the class repo to get updates (e.g., from the issue tracker)
 * Clone class repo from GitHub using GitKraken
     * Demonstrate how updating the repo works.
 (I'll make a quick test change to the repo during class)
 * Quick overview of [GitKraken interface](https://support.gitkraken.com/start-here/interface)